-Copying and pasting text containing Microsoft Word track changes
+How to copy and paste text containing Microsoft Word track changes?

 Copying and pasting text with Microsoft Word track changes is not as straight forward as simply copying and pasting text in other text editors.